Turbocharge Your Mac Terminal: The Ultimate Starship and Ghostty Setup Guide

 source ~/.zshrc

-• zsh-autosuggestions: Suggests commands based on your history, displayed in gray.
+• zsh-autosuggestions: Suggests commands based on your history (gray text).
 Accept with the right arrow key.

 • zsh-syntax-highlighting: Highlights valid commands in green and invalid ones in red, catching errors before execution.